-- 1. Each group will be associated with a project mentor/guide.
-The group should meet with the project mentor/guide periodically and record of the meetings and work discussed must be documented - 2.
-Department has to allocate half a day for project work in VI semester, 1 day in VII semester and 1 day in VIII semester every week. - 3.
-Mock presentation as a part of term work evaluation will be conducted at department level by panel members appointed by the Head of the department of respective Programme. - 4.
-A report is to be prepared summarizing the findings of the literature survey.
-A comparative evaluation of the different techniques surveyed is also to be done. - 5.
-Teams must analyze all the results obtained by comparing with other standard techniques. - 6.
-Every team must publish their work in national / international conferences/journals (if possible publish in Scopus indexed journals). - 7.
-The team will finally propose a plan for project work to be continued in the final year. - 8.
-A project report should preferably contain at least following details: - Abstract
+- 1. The project work is to be conducted by a group of three students - 2.
+Each group will be associated with a project mentor/guide.
+The group should meet with the project mentor/guide periodically and record of the meetings and work discussed must be documented - 3.
+Department has to allocate half a day for project work in VI semester, 1 day in VII semester and 2 day in VIII semester every week. - 4.
+To encourage project based learning in the curriculum students may identify their technical domain area in semester VI and can perform the Mini-project in the VI semester or students may do literature survey - 5.
+Each group along with its guide/mentor shall identify a potential research area/problem domain, on which the study is to be conducted. - 6.
+Each team will do a rigorous literature survey of the problem domain by reading and understanding at least 3-5 research papers from current good quality national/international journals/conferences.
+(Papers selected must be indexed by Scopus/IEEE/Springer/ACM etc.).
+The list of papers surveyed must be clearly documented. - 7.
+The project assessment for term work will be done at least two times at department level by giving presentation to panel members which consist of at least three (3) members as Internal examiners (including the project guide/mentor) appointed by the Head of the department of respective Programme.

+- 8. A report is to be prepared summarizing the findings of the literature survey.
+A comparative evaluation of the different techniques surveyed is also to be done. - 9.
+Teams must analyze all the results obtained by comparing with other standard techniques. - 10.
+Every team must publish their work in national / international conferences/journals (if possible publish in Scopus indexed journals). - 11.
+The team will finally propose a plan for project work to be continued in the final year. - 12.
+Semester VII to carry out the project good quality project and all these project parts.